-How do contacts add themselves to my campaign?
+How do contacts add themselves to my campaign (contact list)?
 Watch video

 The option to subscribe should be easily accessible on your website and other online marketing channels, such as social media profiles.

 Here’s a list of GetResponse tools to grow your email marketing database:

 Make sure forms stand out from the rest of your content, clearly visible from six feet away, so prospective subscribers notice it first.
 Include complete information about incentives to subscribe.

 Quick Tip: Did you know that using the lightbox style can increase your subscription rate by up to 800%?

 Quick Tip: If you use WordPress, our plugin lets you embed a sign-up form in seconds.
 Click here to read the instructions.

 2. Landing page (extra paid add-on with Email plan)

 Don’t have a website?
 No HTML knowledge?
 No problem!
 Use Landing Page to create an eye-catching web page, complete with a sign-up form visitors can’t resist.